 Remember to keep the video length between one and three minutes as longer videos may be penalised during judging.
 This is where the use of a storyboard in the planning phase can really help!

-Get parental consent for any children identified, appearing or participating in the video, ensuring that parents or guardians are fully aware of the nature of the competition, and the subsequent use and display (including online and at public screenings) of the video entries by ReelLIFE SCIENCE, NUI Galway, our partners and potentially the media and general public (e.g. sharing the videos via Facebook, Twitter, etc.).
+Get parental consent for any children (under 18) identified, appearing or participating in the video, ensuring that parents or guardians are fully aware of the nature of the competition, and the subsequent use and display (including online and at public screenings) of the video entries by ReelLIFE SCIENCE, University of Galway, our partners and potentially the media and general public (e.g. sharing the videos via Facebook, Twitter, etc.).

 Step 4: Submitting Your Video

-To submit your video, you will need to first upload it to YouTube and send us the link via our online Application Form before the submission deadline of October 23rd 2020.
+To submit your video, you will need to first upload it to YouTube (click here for our step-by-step guide to uploading your video to YouTube) and send us the link via our online Application Form before the submission deadline of October 14th 2022.

 Pro Tip: If you use a catchy title for your video – e.g. something you might search for on YouTube – you are likely to get more views for your video, than with a generic video name.